In Depth: How Shanghai Handled the Coronavirus Better Than Most of China

 The virus in the sample had never been seen in humans, the team concluded.
 Zhang’s team immediately shared the findings with doctors in Wuhan.
 After some discussion, Zhang identified the virus as the pathogen that caused the patient’s symptoms and determined it was highly likely to infect humans through the respiratory system.

 On Jan.
 5, the center reported its findings to Shanghai authorities and China’s National Health Commission (NHC), the government agency that oversees China’s Center for Disease Control and Prevention (CDC).
-In the internal report, they strongly recommended precautions in pubic places and anti-viral treatment.
+In the internal report, they strongly recommended precautions in public places and anti-viral treatment.
 The report was most likely the first to lay out the virus’s entire genome sequence.

 In late December, doctors in Shanghai had heard a “rumor” about a new SARS-like outbreak in Hubei’s capital, Wuhan.
 Instead of dismissing it, doctors in Shanghai closely followed developments in Wuhan and sounded an alarm within Shanghai’s hospital system.